 4. To help with parking and provide more trail access to visitors, Sedona recently created a free shuttle system–Sedona Shuttle.
 This may be a good option if you plan on visiting the popular viewpoints/hikes during prime time and don’t want to deal with the headache of trying to find parking!

-• Sedona Vortex Tour by Jeep – This highly-rated vortex tour gives you the best of both worlds–a chance to ride in a Jeep and learn all about the magical vortexes!
-Traveling the region by Jeep, you’ll visit several vortex sites around town and learn about their history, all with the help of an informative guide.
+Sedona Vortex Tour by Jeep – This highly-rated vortex tour gives you the best of both worlds–a chance to ride in a Jeep and learn all about the magical vortexes!
+Traveling the region by Jeep, you’ll visit several vortex sites around town and learn about their history.

-• Verde Canyon Railway Adventure – Looking for a nostalgic way to see Sedona?
-Be sure to try out the Verde Canyon Railway Tour which takes you on the heritage Verde Canyon Railroad from Clarkdale to Perkinsville.
-The railroad is full of history and offers scenic views of the state.
+Verde Canyon Railway Adventure – Looking for a nostalgic way to see Sedona?
+Go back in time on the heritage Verde Canyon Railroad from Clarkdale to Perkinsville.
 The 4-hour round-trip train ride is fun, and a great way to get a perspective on the region’s natural and cultural treasures.

 Where To Stay In Sedona, Arizona